-- Nasopharyngeal swabs are typically 40cm long, with Rayon gauze tips similar to nasal swabs but larger.
+- horse movement plus inhalation might cause the swab to be lodged inaccessibly within the nasal meatus. - Nasopharyngeal swabs are typically 40cm long, with Rayon gauze tips similar to nasal swabs but larger.
 These are commercially available from Medline Inc. or Birchwood Laboratories Inc. - Nasopharyngeal swabbing technique: Holding the swab at least 10 cm from the gauze tip to avoid contamination, insert the swab into the nostril, angling inwards and down so as to avoid the dorso-medial blind pouch inside the nostril, then pass the swab as far as possible down the ventral nasal meatus to the nasopharynx, {about 25 cm for an adult horse, 20 cm for a pony, and 15-20 cm for a foal).
 Rotate 3-4X, then remove.
 The gauze tip will need to be cut off with scissors to fit within the transport tube.
 That transport tube should contain enough viral transport media {or sterile normal saline} to completely immerse the gauze tip.